rtoddm/recipe_page/README.md

 ### What I learned

 This project really helped me to better understand Mobile First development.
 I made the mistake of coding out the Desktop section first and then realize I should have started with the Mobile section first.
 That is a lesson I will not soon forget!
-This also drove home the importance of using sematic HTML tags and structuring your HTML accordingly.
+This also drove home the importance of using sematic HTML tags and structuring your HTML and FlexBox accordingly.

 ### Continued development